New Zealand Backpacking & Tramping Planning Guide

 However, the main reason that so many come to visit this great place is the varied, untamed, and beautiful landscapes.
 New Zealand’s natural beauty is truly astounding and the best way to experience it is on the many hiking trails situated around the country.

-In this New Zealand backpacking guide we share everything you need to know before embarking on a trip to this stunning country including the best time to go, what to bring, the best hikes including the New Zealand Great Walks, and more.
+In this New Zealand backpacking guide I share everything you need to know before embarking on a trip to this stunning country including the best time to go, what to bring, the best hikes including the New Zealand Great Walks, and more.

 Hiking & Tramping in New Zealand